Neave looked down at his feet. Then back to the mirrors. Then back again at his feet.

 Neave could finally seriously attempt to defeat the fifth wave.

 As he sprinted at the swordsman demon, it took a swing, but Neave sidestepped it and punched its face.
-The punch wasn’t even close to being as effective as Neave predicted it would be.
+The punch wasn’t even close to being as effective as Neave predicted.
 Before Neave could recover and change his strategy, the demon’s sword was enveloped in a green mist.
 An arrow flew into Neave’s back and out of his stomach as the swordsman demon executed a qi technique and bisected Neave head to toe.

 Neave stood back at the start.
 He wasn't angry or disappointed.
-Rather he was smiling.
+Instead, he smiled.
 An ominous smile was plastered on his face from ear to ear.
-He grabbed the daggers.
-He faced the demon.

 Red, flickering embers lit up around him as he ignited his life force.